giampaolo/psutil/docs/migration.rst

 - Some return types are now enums instead of strings.
 - :meth:`Process.memory_full_info` is deprecated: use
   :meth:`Process.memory_footprint`.
-- New :meth:`Process.memory_info_ex` method (unrelated to the old method deprecated in 4.0 and removed in 7.0).
+- New :meth:`Process.memory_extras` method, returning extra platform-specific memory metrics.
 - New :attr:`Process.attrs`: :class:`frozenset` of valid attribute names;
   ``process_iter(attrs=[])`` is deprecated.
 - Python 3.6 and 3.7 dropped.